 Let go by Montréal, Brett signed with the Pittsburgh Pirates system.
 At age 24, he batted .281/.338/.426 for the Altoona Curve.
+He won the Helms Award as MVP of the Claxton Shield.
 In 2004, he switched to his fourth franchise in three years when he signed with the Boston Red Sox.
 He put up a .278/.360/.462 back with the Portland Sea Dogs, cranking out 30 doubles and 17 homers and driving in 77.
 He again took time off to play for the Australian Olympic team; they finished as the Silver Medalists, ahead of powers like Japan and Canada (the USA hadn't even qualified for the Olympics).
 Roneberg was the team's offensive star with a .361 average, 7 RBI in 7 games and 3 homers (he slugged .639 and had an OBP around .425) and tied Kosuke Fukudome, Yurendell DeCaster and Yoshinobu Takahashi for the Olympic lead in homers.
 In the semifinals, Roneberg scored the only run against Daisuke Matsuzaka, singling in the sixth and coming around on a hit by Brendan Kingman.
 Roneberg singled in the 9th inning of the Gold Meal game to put two Australians on base with none out as the potential winning run in a 2-1 contest, but Danny Betancourt retired Dave Nilsson, Jeff Williams and Kingman to end the game.
 He also played in the AA All-Star Game that year.
 That winter, he injured his left shoulder making a diving catch in right field for the Leones del Caracas in the Venezuelan League, tearing his rotator cuff and needing surgery (he was hitting .231/.351/.385 at the time).
 The Red Sox released him and he missed the entire 2005 season.
 He did play in the 2005 Baseball World Cup, batting .233/.343/.400 for Australia and leading the team with 7 runs.

 Roneberg continued to be a mainstay of Australia in international events such as the Baseball World Cup, Olympics, etc. and played for them in the first World Baseball Classic in 2006.
 He was 0 for 5 with a walk, 3 strikeouts and an RBI in three games for the Aussies in the WBC as the main right fielder.
 Back with Pittsburgh and Altoona in '06, he missed 2 1/2 weeks due to back problems but recovered well.
 He hit .303/.379/.430 with 9 steals in 10 tries as the Curve's cleanup hitter and was named the team MVP.
 He went 3 for 5 with 3 RBI in the EL All-Star Game and was named the game's MVP.
 He was second to Michel Abreu in average in the Eastern League, right ahead of another Aussie, Trent Oeltjen.
 He failed to make the league All-Star team as Adam Lind, Kory Casto and Vic Buttler were the three outfielders chosen.